 Yet, it’s easier, in a way, to accept that King was the victim of a conspiracy than to face other aspects of his life.
 As Kentucky civil rights leader Georgia Powers put it, “He was a great man – but he was still a man.”
 Like Bill Clinton, whose record as president was largely overshadowed by relentless investigation of his personal behavior, King was hounded by FBI Director J. Edgar Hoover, who hoped to discredit the civil rights leader by exposing his alleged “womanizing.”
 Many civil rights leaders dismiss such charges as mean-spirited attempts to sully King’s memory and discredit his achievements.

 Georgia Powers certainly had no intention of doing that.
 On the contrary.
 She worked closely with King in the 1960s, organizing to end discrimination in public accommodations and employment and pass open housing laws.
 In 1967, she became that first Black and first woman elected to the Kentucky State Senate, a position she held with distinction for the next 20 years.
 During her first term, less than a month before King’s death, she spearheaded passage of a statewide open housing bill.
+After a distinguished career, she passed away in 2016 at 93 years old.
+She was in her early 70s when we first met in 1997.

-|MLK and Georgia Powers|
+|MLK and Georgia Powers

 .She was particularly upset by a comment in And The Walls Came Tumbling Down , an autobiography written by Ralph Abernathy, King’s close friend and confidante.
 Although willing to attribute Abernathy’s repetition of Hoover’s smear to illness and poor memory, she felt compelled to set the record straight.
 “When Dr. King’s life is researched,” she wrote, “I want the part relating to me to be available in my own words.
 It is my own history as well, both the good and the bad.”